 Round New Year's loaf with a coin hidden inside, which brings good luck to the person who finds it in their slice.
-Many families use a recipe similar to tsoureki, flavoured with and sprinkle the glazed top with slivered almonds.
+Many families use a recipe similar to tsoureki, and sprinkle the glazed top with slivered almonds.

 Image by Dunk 🐝